 A transient ischemic attack is a passing vascular blockage (clot) that eliminates or reduces blood flow to some part of the brain.
 “Transient” refers to how long it lasts: typically less than one hour, but occasionally longer.
 An ischemic stroke refers to being caused by a clot rather than blood vessel breakage.
 The episode ends when the clot breaks up and allows blood flow to resume.

 TIA does not cause widespread, permanent damage, but it may result in small pockets of dead brain cells.
-It is often called a “warning stroke” because it precedes 12% of all strokes, and 9-17% of TIA patients have a stroke within 90 days.
+It is often called a “warning stroke” because it precedes about 15% of all strokes, and 9-17% of TIA patients have a stroke within 90 days.
 That means it’s extremely important to seek medical attention and follow-up care because of your higher risk of a stroke.